stenjo/stryker-mutator-pres/slides.md

 </v-click>
 <v-click>

-- **Challenges Faced**: As with any theology added to a project it must be maintained
+- **Challenges Faced**: As with any technology added to a project it must be maintained
 </v-click>
 <v-click>